arup-group/gelato/README.md

 setting defaults to 25%, so 75% of the available RAM will go ignored and unused.
 You can override this default behaviour in a number of different ways using JVM parameters, for example:

-- Use `Xmx` to set the max heap size to an absolute value, for example 100GB in this example:
+- Use `Xmx` to set the max heap size to an absolute value, for example 100GB:
 ```shell
 java -Xmx100g \
 -jar gelato-0.0.2-alpha.jar \